 Capacity to invest

-Maximum of the farmers responded that they have moderate capacity (38.8%) to invest and similar percentage (30%) of farmers were found to have high and low capacity to invest.
+The greatest number of farmers responded as having moderate capacity (38.8%) to invest.
+Similar percentage (30%) of farmers stated that they had high and low capacity to invest.
 Whereas 1.3% of farmers were not able to distinguish their capacity to invest.

 Figure 8: Respondent’s capacity to invest